MattMarquise/CS50x-Harvard-2020/README.md

 # CS50-Harvard Problem Sets
-This repo contains all my solutions to the problem sets from the Harvard CS50 class.
+This repo contains all my solutions to the problem sets from the Harvard CS50 class from PSet0 to my final project.

 # My Certificate of Completion:
 ![Matthew's CS50x Certificate of Completion](https://github.com/MattMarquise/CS50-Harvard/blob/master/Certificate/certificateofcompletion.png)